 [iii]Bonito Boats, Inc. v.
 Thunder Craft Boats, Inc., 489 U.S. 141, 152 (1989) (“state regulation of intellectual property must yield to the extent that it clashes with the balance struck by Congress in our patent laws.”).

 [iv] 35 U.S.C.A. § 271 (West) (“Whoever without authority imports into the United States or offers to sell, sells, or uses within the United States a product which is made by a process patented in the United States shall be liable as an infringer, if the importation, offer to sell, sale, or use of the product occurs during the term of such process patent.”).

 [viii]See, e.g., Kewanee Oil Co. v.
 Bicron Corp., 416 U.S. 470, 476 (1974).

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Caitlin Dean is a litigation associate in Fish & Richardson’s Houston office.
-Caitlin’s practice focuses on patent and trade secret litigation in Federal District Courts spanning a diverse array of industries including computer software, energy, and pharmaceuticals.
-In those matters, Caitlin has prepared initial pleadings, managed...
+Caitlin Dean is a litigation attorney in Fish & Richardson’s Houston office.
+Caitlin’s practice focuses on patent and trade secret litigation in Federal District Courts spanning a diverse array of industries...

 Danielle (DJ) Healey has been litigating complex cases in federal, state courts, and agencies, and handling licensing, antitrust, mediation and arbitration matters for over 34 years.
 She has focused on patent litigation and related antitrust and tort claims since 1994.